nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Adding a student**

 **MSS**
-1. User enters command to create new student entry.
+1. User enters command to create a new student entry.
-1. UGTeach displays success message and command line is cleared.
+1. UGTeach displays success message and the command line is cleared.

    Use case ends.